Chapter 6 of Running a Family Office Under $100M

 Why Selling As You Go Creates Problems

 Every sale triggers a tax event.
 That £50K you need might require selling £65K of appreciated stock to net £50K after capital gains tax.
-Do this repeatedly and you're bleeding 20–30% of each withdrawal.
+Since October 2024, higher-rate taxpayers pay 24% CGT on most gains (up from 20%).
+The annual CGT allowance has shrunk to just £3,000.
+Do this repeatedly, and you're bleeding a quarter of each withdrawal to HMRC.

-A founder had $18M after exit.
+A founder I know had £18M after exit.
 Comfortable by any measure.
-Three years later he was stressed about money — not because he'd overspent, but because he'd watched his portfolio drop from $18M to $14M through withdrawals and a market correction.
+Three years later, he was stressed about money—not because he'd overspent, but because he'd watched his portfolio drop from £18M to £14M through withdrawals and a market correction.
 He wasn't in trouble.
 But constant selling had created a scarcity mindset that didn't match reality.

-There's a different way to think about this: separate your portfolio into growth assets and income assets.
+There's another way to think about this: separate your portfolio into growth assets and income assets.
 Growth assets compound untouched.
 Income assets fund your life.

-The Income Floor is the amount of reliable income needed to cover baseline lifestyle.
+The Income Floor is the amount of reliable income needed to cover a baseline lifestyle.
 Not aspirational.
 Not luxury.
-Just non-negotiable expenses regardless of what markets do.
+Just non-negotiable expenses, regardless of what markets do.

 Once you know that number, you can think about what capital would be needed to generate it, and what mix of income sources might work for your situation.